bancha001/weathernotification/README.md

    │── architectural-diagram.png
    └── README.md
    ```
-   - **GitHub Action workflows are located in the .github/workflows folder**
+   - **GitHub Actions workflows are located in the .github/workflows folder**

    - **Terraform for the main infrastructure is located in the infrastructure folder**